Director Kari Skogland Advice on Film Industry Careers

 She feels she might sound a little bit Pollyannaish.
 She offers some sound advice for anyone who wants to make it in the business.
 “I come from a place where it’s really like saying: I could be too short.
 I could not know the right people.
 I could be too fat.
 I could not have blue eyes.
 It is always something, and you might as well ignore all of it and keep motoring forward.
 Not letting it get in your way.”

-She feels women are starting to make our mark.
+She feels women are starting to make their mark.
 “The trick is that you really have to know your stuff.
 For all the women out there, you can’t let an inch slide.
 You have to be really on top of the business side.
 We all have to be multi-tasked in this particular arena.
 Fortunately, women are good at it.
 There should be no reason why we can’t be right up there.”

 At the time of this interview, Skogland had a five-year-old.
 “So, believe me, I know the whole multi-tasking thing.
 I write for an hour, and then I have to cope with my daughter for another.”